hsavit1/hsavit1.github.io/_posts/2015-12-12-essential-algorithms.md

 5. “Ignore constant multiples.
 If C is a constant, O(C × f(N)) is the same as O(f(N)), and O(f(C × N)) is the same as O(f(N)).”

 ###2.
 Numerical Algorithms
+Numerical algorithms calculate numbers.
+They perform such tasks as randomizing values, breaking numbers into their prime factors, finding greatest common divisors, and computing geometric areas.
+All these algorithms are useful occasionally, but they also demonstrate useful algorithmic techniques such as adaptive algorithms, Monte Carlo simulation, and using tables to store intermediate results

 - Randomizing Data
 - Finding Greatest Common Divisors
 - Performing Exponentiation